List of Shameless (American TV series) characters: Mandy Milkovich

+Molly Milkovich

+Molly Milkovich (Madison Rothschild) is a guest character that appeared in episodes 4 and 5 of season 3, the son of Terry and of an unnamed woman, raised to be a girl.
+Molly calls Terry claiming that her mother has died, so Lip and Mandy come by with Molly claiming no other contacts.
+She starts to befriend Debbie and when they change together, Debbie realises Molly is a boy with Molly claiming it's; "my girl penis", forcing Fiona to confront Molly explaining, "You're not a girl, honey.
+You're a boy who was raised by a jacked up meth head of a mom, who made you think you are a girl, because she hates men", actually shocking Molly.
+When the Gallagher children are taken into foster care, Molly unexplainedly disappears with Mandy telling Lip that Molly's mother had turned up.
+A deleted scene with Molly's mom implies that Molly was abused as she is scared to go with her.
+In later seasons, Mandy reveals that Molly’s mom was arrested for child abuse, and that Molly is living with their aunt.

 Jody Silverman

 Jody Silverman (Zach McGowan) is a recurring character in season 2 and a regular character in season 3.
 He meets Karen at Sex Addicts Anonymous and marries her later.
 Jody is good-natured but absent-minded.
 He is a keen tattoo artist and is often looking for work.
 Jody adores Sheila and calls her "Mom".
 Through the middle of season 2 Jody begins a romantic and sexual relationship with Sheila that he ends after Sheila urges him that he is right for Karen.
 He leaves Chicago with Karen to go to Arizona.

 Mike Pratt

 Mike Pratt (Jake McDorman) is a recurring character in season 3 and a regular character in season 4.
 Mike is a responsible and good-natured yuppie.
 He is Fiona's corporate boss and in season 4, becomes her boyfriend.
 The two hit it off well, until Fiona lies about an incident involving the company car.
 Mike then tells Fiona he values honesty and trust in a relationship.
 He soon learns that Fiona cheats on him with his brother Robbie.
 Although hurt by Fiona's betrayal, he does not fire her and bails Fiona out of prison, but makes it clear that he never wants to see her again.
 At the end of season 4, Fiona is having a hard time finding a job because of her felony conviction.
 She asks Mike's sister to lie and say that she was not fired because of her drug and child neglect arrest but because of downsizing.
 Mike's sister berates Fiona for taking advantage of someone as nice as Mike, asking the company to lie to the federal government for her and causing a rift in their family.